minimapletinytools/react-lua-tutorial/react-lua-expert.md

 ## Roact Migration

 Some of you may be familiar with [Roact](https://roblox.github.io/roact/) which is an earlier manual port of the react programming paradigm.
 Roact is no longer being maintained and does not support functional components.
 For the most part, migrating is just a matter of replacing `require(...Roact)` with `require(...React)`.
-See the [react-lua documentation for guidance](https://roblox.github.io/roact-alignment/migrating-from-1x/minimum-requirements/) for guidance on items that require more attention.
+See the [react-lua documentation](https://roblox.github.io/roact-alignment/migrating-from-1x/minimum-requirements/) for guidance on items that require more attention.
 Note that sometimes react-lua is still referred to as Roact (and indeed the repository is named roact-alignment).
 It's a nominal difference.
 Just make sure you aren't using the old Roact!!

 ## Contributing to react-lua